What do vegans eat?

 If you are a vegan you’ve almost certainly been asked this question like three million times.
 Whether it stems from a place of good natured curiosity, or from the deep dark recesses of troll caves there is little doubt that our diet is of interest to many folks.

-Well, today let’s set the record straight, once and for all.
-Here is the definitive guide to what vegans eat, and why.
+Well, today let’s set the record straight and answer the question, what do vegans eat, once and for all.
+Here is the definitive guide to what vegans eat and why.

 What Do Vegans Eat?

 Ready?
 Great!
 Let’s explore the wide and wonderful world of vegan food, so you can stop asking me that question.
 Here are 13 magical vegan foods.

 The number one answer you’ll get if you ask, what do vegans eat, is rainbows!

 It’s no secret that we vegans love ourselves a tasty rainbow.
 Really, who doesn’t?
 Filled with delicious colors and carrying a zesty aftertaste of social justice, rainbows are high up on the list of our favorite food.